 tagging = tagging)

-# Specify that the storage classes of objects are converted to Archive 365 days after they are last modified.
+# Specify that the storage classes of objects are changed to Archive 365 days after they are last modified.

 # Specify that delete markers are automatically removed when they expire.

-# Specify that the storage classes of the previous versions of objects are converted to IA 12 days after they are last modified.
+# Specify that the storage classes of objects are changed to IA 12 days after they become previous versions.

-# Specify that the storage classes of objects are converted to Archive 20 days after they become previous versions.
+# Specify that the storage classes of objects are changed to Archive 20 days after they become previous versions.

-# Specify that the previous versions of objects are deleted 30 days after they are last modified.
+# Specify that objects are deleted 30 days after they become previous versions.

 rule7 = LifecycleRule('rule7', 'tests7/',